RiverApril/Underneath/readme.md

 This program uses standard c++ libraries and ncurses (pdcurses in Windows).
 SDL version uses SDL2 and SDL2_Image.
 The only currently working version with music uses the [YSE library](http://www.attr-x.net/yse/).
-I intend to replace this with a lighter and more open licence in the future.
+I intend to replace this with a lighter and more openly licenced library in the future.

 My development is primarily in MacOSX and some in Linux.
 I have successfully compiled for Windows using MinGW on Linux and Mac.
-Good luck compiling locally on Windows, I haven't succesfully done that in a while.
+Good luck compiling locally on Windows, I haven't succesfully done that in a while (although I am not very well versed in windows development).

+I currently have a Copyright on all of my source code files, this may change in the future.

 ---